U.S. sees 'troubling' Iran nuclear moves, seeks steps by Tehran

 Iran's Foreign Minister Mohammad Javad Zarif, tasked with leading nuclear negotiations, said on Wednesday Iran's nuclear work ought to be operated transparently and under international safeguards, but world powers could not "wish it away".

-Zarif, a U.S.-educated former ambassador to the United Nations, is regarded favourably by Western diplomats.
+Zarif, a U.S.-educated former ambassador to the United Nations, is regarded favorably by Western diplomats.

 "Getting to yes is our motto ... but it takes two to tango," he said in a live interview on Iranian broadcaster Press TV.